-PRIOR TO Submission of Application to the Professional Program students must:
+PRIOR to submission of application to the professional program students must:

-- Completion of at least 45 credits, 15 of which have been earned at CCSU for secondary and all-level programs (The 15 credit CCSU requirement is supposed to be waived for CC students). - Passing scores for Praxis I (PPST) or official SAT waiver. - A minimum of 2.70 cumulative GPA at CCSU and a minimum 2.70 cumulative GPA including all undergraduate coursework taken at all institutions (including CCSU). - Satisfactory completion of or, in some cases, enrollment in, prerequisite courses AND additional departmental requirements as outlined below: - ART 112, ART 113, ART 120, and PSY 236. - Art Department portfolio review. - A minimum overall GPA of 3.00 in all ART classes.
+- Complete at least 45 credits, 15 of which have been earned at CCSU for secondary and all-level programs (the 15 credit CCSU requirement is supposed to be waived for CC students). - Passing scores for Praxis I (PPST) or official SAT waiver. - A minimum of 2.70 cumulative GPA at CCSU and a minimum 2.70 cumulative GPA including all undergraduate course-work taken at all institutions (including CCSU). - Satisfactory completion of or, in some cases, enrollment in prerequisite courses AND additional departmental requirements as outlined below: - ART 112, ART 113, ART 120 and PSY 236. - Art Department portfolio review^^. - A minimum overall GPA of 3.00 in all ART classes